Castles in the air: Afghans pay a heavy price for uncertainty

-It was meant to be boom-time after decades of war and privation.
-Over the past few years, shiny new shopping malls started to spring up around the Afghan capital and construction cranes dotted Kabul's spectacular, snow-capped horizon.
+It was meant to be boom-time after decades of war and privation, with shiny new shopping malls springing up around the Afghan capital and construction cranes dotting Kabul's spectacular, snow-capped horizon over the past few years.

-But the cranes have since disappeared and many buildings are empty and unfinished, having failed to reach completion before the money began to dry up.

-Business has ground to a halt across much of Afghanistan.
+However, business has now ground to a halt across much of Afghanistan.
 Political uncertainty abounds before another presidential vote and security fears are growing as the last foreign combat troops prepare to leave.

 "To invest in such an environment would be craziness," acknowledges Hameedullah Omar, marketing manager of a deserted nine-storey office complex in Kabul's main shopping district that was completed only last year.